Huntly Mine Transition and Pinjarra Refinery Production Increase

 Project Update

 The assessment process commenced in mid-2020.
 The proposal will be assessed at the highest level, being a Public Environmental Review.
-This includes a 12-week public comment period, currently under way.
+This included a 12-week public comment period.

-Our Environmental Review Document (ERD) was submitted to the regulators who are currently seeking comment from the public until 21 August 2025.
+Our Environmental Review Document (ERD) was submitted to the regulators who have recently sought comment from the public.

-You can submit a comment via the EPA’s Consultation Hub or learn more about our proposal through the information sheets below.
+You can learn more about our proposal and the way we will manage potential environmental impacts through the fact sheets below.